isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/generate-output-use-variables.md

-# Use variables for setting the Destination Path, Site Name, or File Name options {#id18BUG70K05Z}
+# Use variables for setting the Destination Path, Site Name, or File Name options

-While generating outputs in AEM Site or PDFs, you can use variables to define the **Destination Path**, AEM **Site Name**, or PDF **File Name** options.
+While generating outputs in AEM Site or PDFs, you can use variables to define the Destination Path, AEM Site Name, or PDF File Name options.
 You can use a single or a combination of variables to define theses options.

 The following table lists the variables that are supported out of the box: